seshasaisrivatsav/learn-js/JavaScript/this.md

 # This

-## Scope / Execution contenxt
+## Scope / Execution context
-the scope in which a line is being executed.
-JS has stack of execution contexts and the EXs present at top of this stack is the one being executed. the object `this` refers to changes every time EC is changed.
+- the scope in which a line is being executed
+- JS has stack of execution contexts and the EXs present at top of this stack is the one being executed
+- the object `this` refers to changes every time EC is changed.

 ### this by default refers to Global Object
 Returns true